PHP vs Java – Which One Should You Use For Your Next Project?

 The primary structural difference between Java and PHP is the difference between weakly-typed and strongly-typed languages.

 PHP is a weakly typed language, as it is a lot more flexible and reliant on the programmer’s “common sense” when he approaches a task.
+In the PHP 7 version there has been a huge improvement in typing support.

 Java however is a strongly typed language, so it requires the programmer to use explicit statements of his intent in order for it to function.
-It has explicit expectations for writing the code and if they’re not met the complier won’t run the program until the issue is resolved.
+It has explicit expectations for writing the code and if they’re not met the compiler won’t run the program until the issue is resolved.

 Web and Infrastructure